 Beware of some blogs

 Many blogs receive commission for credit card approvals.
 The problem is that they don’t receive commission for all of the offers available so some blogs wills sometimes promote sub-par offers knowing that their readers could benefit by applying for a better offer.
 This is something that will not ever happen on UponArrving, since I value readers’ trust over everything.
-I also don’t have any credit card affiliate links to push.

 Sometimes targeted offers roll around that surpass the best offers shown in the spreadsheet above.
 When it comes to targeted offers, sometimes there’s nothing you can do about receiving an offer since the offer might be targeting certain demographics that you just don’t belong to (age, region, etc.).
 In that case, you just have to wait and pray that it comes your way.
 Other times, there are certain steps you can take to increase your chances of getting targeted for the best offers.

 Here are 8 things you can do to get a hold of targeted offers: